Overview

 - Load larger context windows for local LLM inference

-If you’re doing serious AI work locally, the VRAM ceiling matters more than raw compute.
+If you’re doing serious AI work locally, VRAM ceiling matters more than raw compute.
+I hit the 5080’s 16 GB wall multiple times working with larger models.

 Winner for AI: RTX 5090.
 The 32 GB VRAM is a hard requirement for large models.